elliotstokes/elliotstokes.github.io/_posts/2014-03-18-create-maps-with-d3.md

 	ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go/install)"

-Follow [this guide](http://coolestguidesontheplanet.com/setting-up-os-x-mavericks-and-homebrew/) if you get into trouble. `Once the is installed use it to install a package called <code>gdal</code>.
+Follow [this guide](http://coolestguidesontheplanet.com/setting-up-os-x-mavericks-and-homebrew/) if you get into trouble.
+Once brew is installed use it to install a package called <code>gdal</code>.
+Run the following command:

 	brew install gdal